watson-developer-cloud/speech-javascript-sdk/README.md

 * automate dist/ generation (and possibly move it)
 * enable eslint
 * check if object.pick and Object.assign result in significantly smaller output than lodash
+* break components into standalone npm modules where it makes sense